zach-hanly/nyt_predicting_shared_articles/README.md

 ## Conclusion

-The pipeline using the TfidfVectorizer modeled to probabilities outperformed the pipline using the CountVectorizer modeled to class labeles.
+The pipeline using the TfidfVectorizer modeled to probabilities outperformed the pipeline using the CountVectorizer modeled to class labels.

 ## For More Information